jglazar/notes/coding_interview/ams301_graphs.md

 Planar = no crossing edges

 All planar graphs can be 4-colored. k-complete subgraphs require k colors.
+  * 5-color proof takes away deg-5 vertex, then posits that re-inserting it can use a color not used for the neighboring deg-<5 vertices

 Must contain a vertex with degree <= 5 bc if all were 6+, then e = 3v > 3v - 6